freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/first-oop-lab/user-stories.md

 You should create one or more instance of the `ProjectIdeaBoard` class.

 You should create one or more instance of the `ProjectIdea` class and `pin` each of them to any one of the `ProjectIdeaBoard` instances.

-You should not `pin` one instance ot the `ProjectIdea` class to multiple instances of the `ProjectIdeaBoard` class.

-You should `unpin` random instances of the `ProjecIdea` class from their respective boards.

-You should examine the boards before and after pinning and unpinning of new project ideas.